SFDO-Tooling/CumulusCI/docs/bulk_data.rst

 collections of data you use for specific purposes.
 CumulusCI tasks support extracting defined datasets from scratch orgs or persistent orgs, storing those snapshots within the repository, and automating the load of datasets into orgs.
-Data operations are executed via the Bulk API.
+Data operations are executed via the Bulk and REST APIs.

 A dataset consists of